UW-Hydro/VIC/README.txt

         "08" to be interpreted as octal rather than decimal.
 These instances of %i have been replaced with %d.

+ARNO_PARAMS global parameter option changed to NIJSSEN2001_BASEFLOW

+        Files affected:
+        display_current_settings.c
+        get_global_param.c
+        initialize_global.c
+        read_soilparam.c
+        read_soilparam_arc.c
+        vicNl_def.h

+        Changed the name of the ARNO_PARAMS global parameter option to NIJSSEN2001_BASEFLOW.
+The meaning of the ARNO_PARAMS option was actually opposite to its name: when ARNO_PARAMS was FALSE, VIC would interpret the first four parameters in the soil parameter file to be the standard ARNO soil parameters Ds, Dsmax, Ws, and c, while when ARNO_PARAMS was TRUE, VIC would interpret the first four parameters to be d1, d2, d3, and d4, the soil parameters used in Nijssen et al. (2001).
+The new name for this option more accurately reflects its meaning: when NIJSSEN2001_BASEFLOW is TRUE, VIC assumes the soil parameter file contains d1, d2, d3, and d4.
+When NIJSSEN2001_BASEFLOW is FALSE, VIC assumes the soil parameter file contains Ds, Dsmax, Ws, and c.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****
 --------------------------------------------------------------------------------